PurdueECE264/2019FallProblems/Part3/HW13Arithmetic1/README.md

 * Continue until the entire expression has been processed and there is exact one operand (number) left in the list.

-* When an operator is seen and there are not two operands on the list, the expression is incorrect.
-For example, `7 +` or `*` are two incorrect expressions.
-After all operators have been seen, the list should have exactly one number left.
-For example, `2 8 3 +` is incorrect because the result is `2 11` and two numbers are left.

 Example
 -------